 Note: These instructions are intended to be an overview to show you the steps.
 Not as a step by step guide to follow yourself.
 Making the conversion yourself is only recommended if you are confident and have worked with natural gas before.
 If in doubt please do not attempt yourself.
 Consult a professional.

-How to Choose the Best Natural Gas Grill (11 Things You Need to Think About)
+How to Choose a Natural Gas Grill (11 Things You Need to Think About)

-There are many manufacturers of natural gas grills that selecting one can pose quite a challenge.
-Here are some of the things to look out for and questions to ask yourself before you choose one.
+There are many options when it comes to natural gas grills.
+So selecting one can pose quite a challenge.
+Here are some of the things to look out for and questions to ask yourself before you buy one.

 The BTU Rating